FAQs About the Proposal to Stop Logging Near Wallace Falls State Park and Turn the Land Into a Public Park Instead

 We are a group of local citizens asking the Snohomish County Council to reconvey approx. 5,300 acres of Forest Board Land near Gold Bar back to the County to create a new public park.

 Frequently Asked Questions

-No. The City of Gold Bar passed a resolution opposing the Middle May timber sale and other heavy logging operations on December 18, 2019.
+No. On December 18, 2019, the City of Gold Bar passed a resolution opposing heavy logging in the hills around Gold Bar.
 The City of Gold Bar stated the following in Resolution No. 19-15:

 "Timber sales, whether the Singletary Plan, the newly proposed plan called Middle May, or other such plans to harvest vast amounts of forest in the surrounding area will negatively and drastically impact both the beauty and functionality of the forests for many decades to come."